- November 14, 2017

-What Is An Inside Candlestick?
+What Is An Inside Bar (Candlestick)?

 What does the inside bar indicate?
 In our graphic, we have a strong bullish candlestick.

 Let’s step back for one second and be precise: the candlestick looks strong because it’s one of only two candlesticks shown.
-We can only say with confidence “strong bullish” if the green candlestick is larger than most of the price action that would have formed to the left of it.
+We can only say with confidence “strongly bullish” if the green candlestick is larger than most of the price action that would have formed to the left of it.

 Let’s assume our green “mother bar” is the largest one in recent price action on the chart.
 The market has moved with momentum and the next candlestick on the chart can’t take out the previous bar high or low.
 We can say that volatility has dried up at this point or at least is not as strong as the previous move.